March 19, 2014 Leave a comment

 To schedule a task you need to create a custom action which calls the command line version of the Windows Task Scheduler (schtasks.exe).
 In the example above the task is being scheduled to run every 20 minutes starting from when the computer boots (/SC MINUTE /MO 20).

 This solution works, but it is limited by the number of parameters schtasks will take in.
-So you can’t disable the AC Power requirement.
+This prevents you from doing things like disabling the AC Power requirement.
 Here is an explanation of how to do that.

 April 4, 2013 Leave a comment